 Total questions asked – 240 multiple choice question with four options each

 Total marks – 960 marks

 Medium of questions asked – English language only

 Marking scheme – +4 marks for every correct answer; -1 mark for a wrong attempt; 0 mark for the unanswered question

-NBE prepares NEET MDS 2019 syllabus entirely on the basis of subjects studied in BDS programme curriculum.
-The syllabus comprises of three subjects of Pre-Clinical, Pre-Clinical and Clinical.
-Last year’s subject-wise distribution of syllabus is mentioned below.
+NBE prepares NEET MDS 2020 syllabus on the basis of subjects studied in BDS programme curriculum.
+The syllabus comprises of three subjects of Pre-Clinical, Clinical and Para-Clinical.
+The subject-wise distribution of syllabus for NEET MDS exam is mentioned in the table below.